Why it matters

-In 2020, the Coalition established a final definition of the partnership and implemented activities within the workplan including support to local communities, engagement of mills, improving traceability, and coordination of deforestation monitoring.
-Some highlights from 2020 include:
+In 2020 and 2021, the Coalition has focused on implementing activities within the workplan, including providing support to local communities, engaging mills, improving traceability, and coordinating on deforestation monitoring.
+Some highlights from 2021 include:

-Support to seven rural communities, including the training of and funding for seven full-time village facilitators to work in local communities, and the completion of participatory mapping in the seven villages which will form the basis of ongoing village support programs;
+- Support to 15 rural communities including training of and funding for 7 full-time village facilitators to work in local communities, and the completion of participatory mapping in the fifteen villages which formed the basis of ongoing village support programs.

-Engagement of more than 20 mills on sustainability, and work to collect traceability to village level (at a minimum) for all mills in the project area; and
+- Engagement of more than 50 mills on sustainability, and work to collect traceability to village level (at a minimum) for all mills in the project area.

-Alignment with the government of Pelalawan regarding the coalition’s role in supporting the implementation of the District action plan.
-This builds on an agreement that was signed between the coalition and the Siak District Government in 2019 to support the Siak government’s plan for sustainable governance of the District, ensuring that the coalition is working in alignment with the government of both districts.
+- Alignment with government and Pelalawan on the Coalition’s role in supporting the implementation of the district action plan for sustainable palm oil.
+This builds on an agreement that was signed between the Coalition and the Siak District Government in 2019 to support the Siak government’s plan for sustainable governance of the district, ensuring that the Coalition is working in alignment with the government of both districts.

 Mexico Holistic Palm Program – “Un México Palmero Sustenable!”